-- I Open the Solver Manager. - 2 Set the Initial value to Stored Solution and the Propagation constant to the one with highest real part to get the lowest radial mode. - 3 On the Solve For page select Aeroacoustics (acae). - 4 Click OK. - 5 Open the Solver Parameters dialog and set the solver to Stationary.
+- I From the Solve menu, open the Solver Manager. - 2 Set the Initial value to Stored solution and the Propagation constant to the one with highest real part to get the lowest radial mode. - 3 On the Solve For page, select Aeroacoustics (acae). - 4 Click OK. - 5 Open the Solver Parameters dialog and set the solver to Stationary.
 Click OK. - 6 Click the Solve button on the Main toolbar.

-Follow these steps to generate Figure 2-13 on page 37.
+Follow these steps to generate Figure 2-16 on page 51.

-- I Open the Plot Parameters dialog box. - 2 On the Surface page select the Surface plot check box, then set the Colormap to gray. - 3 On the General page set the Solution at angle to 180. - 4 Click OK. - 5 From the Options menu, choose Suppress Suppress Subdomains.
+- I From the Postprocessing menu, open the Plot Parameters dialog box. - 2 On the Surface page, select the Surface plot check box, then set the Colormap to gray. - 3 On the General page, set the Solution at angle (phase) to 180. - 4 Clear the Boundary check box in the Plot type area. - 5 Click OK.

-- 6 Select Subdomains 3, 4, and 6-9, then click OK. - 7 Click the Postprocessing Mode button and then the Zoom Extents button.
+- 6 From the Options menu, choose Suppress Suppress Subdomains. - 7 Select Subdomains 3, 4, and 6-9, then click OK. - 8 Click first the Postprocessing Mode button and then the Zoom Extents button.

 You have now solved the example for the eigenmode m = 4 and n = 0.
-To generate Figure 2-14 on page 37 you need to solve the example with m = 17 and n = 1 and to generate Figure 2-15 you need to use m = 24 and n = 1.
+To generate Figure 2-17 on page 51 you need to solve the example with m = 17 and n = 1 and to generate Figure 2-18 you need to use m = 24 and n = 1.
 To solve the example again with a different eigenmode you can follow these steps.

-- I Open the Constants dialog box from the Options menu. - 2 Change the value of m to 17 to generate Figure 2-14 or 24 to generate Figure 2-15 in the Constants dialog.
-Click OK. - 3 Select Boundary Settings from the Physics menu - 4 Select Boundary 2 and set φ_0 to 0.
+- I From the Options menu, open the Constants dialog box. - 2 Change the value of m to 17 to generate Figure 2-17 or 24 to generate Figure 2-18 in the Constants dialog.
+Click OK. - 3 From the Physics menu, select Boundary Settings. - 4 Select Boundary 2 and set φ_0 to 0, then click OK.

 Go through the steps to solve the model once again with the new value of the circumferential mode number.
-Start from the section "Computing the Solution" on page 41.
+Start from the section "Computing the Solution" on page 55.